Make sure you’re prepared by getting your flu shot from National Health Co-op.

 We need to take extra precautions if you have a mild egg allergy.
 Please let your vaccinator know of your allergy and we will be happy to help.

 It depends upon your age and other factors, such as the medications you are taking and if you have a chronic illness.
 Generally, the flu shot lasts 6 months but begins to wear off after 3-4 months.

-The flu shot cannot cause the flu, because the viruses in the shot have been killed.
+The flu shot cannot cause the flu, because the viruses in the vaccine have been killed.

 If your cold-like symptoms are more than minor, or last for more than 1-2 days, the following may be possible:

 1. You were exposed to a cold or flu virus within a week of receiving the flu shot.

 2. You are having a reaction to the flu shot.